canocemcano/Privacy-Policy/README.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at Cano Cemal.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at contact.speed.reading.exercises@gmail.com